wildfly/wildfly-transaction-client/README.txt

-this contains all sorts of facinating information
+this contains all sorts of fascinating information